keu/docs/software/cli-quickstart.md

 ### Install with cURL

-To install the latest version of the Astronomer CLI, run:
+To install the latest version of the Astro CLI, run:

 ```
 curl -sSL https://install.astronomer.io | sudo bash
 ```

-To install a specific version of the Astronomer CLI, specify `-s -- major.minor.patch` as a flag at the end of the cURL command.
+To install a specific version of the Astro CLI, specify `-s -- major.minor.patch` as a flag at the end of the cURL command.
 To install v0.27.0, for example, run:

 ```
 curl -sSL https://install.astronomer.io | sudo bash -s -- v0.27.0